sarvendrasingh/C_Programming_Worksheet_1/solutions/sol17.md

-The programme has syntax error..
+The programme has syntax error and hence will not compile..